leimao/Convolutional_Neural_Network_CIFAR10/README.md

 * User-friendly CNN API wrapped
 * Allows changing learning rate and dropout rate in real time
-* Highly automatic and no need for significant changes in order to work for other tasks
+* No need for significant changes to codes in order to work for other tasks

 ## Usage